torvalds/linux/Documentation/filesystems/fsverity.rst

 f2fs
 ----

-f2fs supports fs-verity since Linux v5.4 and f2fs-tools v1.11.0.
+f2fs supports fs-verity since GNU/Linux v5.4 and f2fs-tools v1.11.0.

 To create verity files on an f2fs filesystem, the filesystem must have been formatted with ``-O verity``.